 Ray Charles Biography (Wikipedia)

 Charles cited Nat King Cole as a primary influence, but his music was also influenced by country, jazz, blues, and rhythm and blues artists of the day, including Louis Jordan and Charles Brown.
-In the late forties he became friends with Quincy Jones, to whom he learned the ropes of arranging jazz music.
-Their friendship would last till the end.
+In the late forties, he became friends with Quincy Jones.
+Their friendship lasted until the end of Charles's life.

 Ray Charles is inducted into Michael Ball's Singers Hall of Fame